Skip to main content

 Should investors consider GMAR overvalued or undervalued right now?

-Valuing FT Vest U.S. Equity Moderate Buffer ETF - March (GMAR) requires multiple metrics.
+FT Vest U.S. Equity Moderate Buffer ETF - March (GMAR) has no trailing P/E available here, so lean on price-to-sales and cash flow in the Financials tab.
 Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

-Before investing in FT Vest U.S. Equity Moderate Buffer ETF - March (GMAR), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) what Wall Street analysts recommend and their price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).
+Before investing in FT Vest U.S. Equity Moderate Buffer ETF - March (GMAR), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) analyst consensus ratings and price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).

 Why might investors consider adding GMAR to a portfolio?